Online Shopping Fraud: How To Never Swallow The Bait

 - Use tracking numbers and require signatures

-A tracking number is an important proof that the package was delivered.
+A tracking number is important proof that the package was delivered.
 It is highly useful in case of a dispute with a customer who insists that didn’t receive the package (like in Stuart’s story mentioned above).
 For the same reason, it’s good to require a signature upon delivery.

 How to avoid online shopping scams: technical aspect